 The school will ensure that arrangements are in place to minimise any health risks, e.g. flu, by ensuring hygiene standards are maintained and pupils and staff are not permitted in school if they are unwell.
-Staff and pupils displaying signs of infection will be sent home and recommended to see a doctor.
+Pupils displaying signs of infection will be sent home and recommended to see a doctor.